dekoza/mtgpl/THB.rst

 :mtgtip:`Omen of the Hunt<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/d/7d4ebdea-78d4-4034-921b-735bdb11a716.jpg?1581480831|https://scryfall.com/card/thb/192/omen-of-the-hunt?utm_source=api>`
    Flash

-   When Omen of the Hunt enters the battlefield, you may search your library for a basic land card, put it onto the battlefield tapped, then shuffle your library.
+   When Omen of the Hunt enters the battlefield, you may search your library for a basic land card, put it onto the battlefield tapped, then shuffle.

    |mana_2|\ |mana_g|, Sacrifice Omen of the Hunt: Scry 2.